Claiming Compensation For Wax Burns And Waxing Negligence

 By Danielle Graves.
-Last Updated 28th June 2023.
-Waxing is a popular way to remove unwanted body hair and facial hair.
+Last Updated 31st January 2024.
+Waxing is a popular way to remove unwanted body hair and facial hair, alongside laser hair removal.
 It’s a procedure available at beauty salons up and down the country.
 However, sometimes people can suffer the likes of wax burns and other injuries through no fault of their own.

 Waxing is generally a safe treatment, as long as the beautician is properly trained and follows the correct practices.
 However, if best practices are not followed, this can lead to the client suffering wax treatment injuries.